-- Seniors graduating at the end of a fall semester will be refunded one-half the registration fee. - Students who maintain their status as registered students, but who are studying away from the Campus will be refunded one-half the registration fee. - Students who withdraw from the University under extenuating circumstances involving extreme hardship will be refunded a portion of the registration fee at the discretion of the Director of Security and the Committee on Safety and Security.
+1. Seniors graduating at the end of a fall semester will be refunded one-half the registration fee.

+2. Students who maintain their status as registered students, but who are studying away from the Campus will be refunded one-half the registration fee.

+3. Students who withdraw from the University under extenuating circumstances involving extreme hardship will be refunded a portion of the registration fee at the discretion of the Director of Security and the Committee on Safety and Security.
 They should make application at the Security Office.

-C. TRAFFIC REGULATIONS.
+C. TRAFFIC REGULATIONS

+1. No unregistered vehicle may be parked in areas assigned to registered vehicles.

-- The following parking regulations are in effect on class days between 7 a.m. and 5 p.m., except where posted signs contain special instructions.
+2. The following parking regulations are in effect on class days between 7 a.m. and 5 p.m., except where posted signs contain special instructions.
 All parking areas are unrestricted at other times, unless otherwise posted.
-A parking map may be obtained from the Security Office denoting areas assigned to registered vehicles. - No unregistered vehicle may be parked in areas assigned to registered vehicles. - b.
-Male freshmen are authorized to park only at the Ownby Stadium parking lot, the University Boulevard parking lot, or on the parking field at Moody Coliseum. - c.
+A parking map may be obtained from the Security Office denoting areas assigned to registered vehicles a.
+Male freshmen are authorized to park only at the Ownby Stadium parking lot, the University Boulevard parking lot, or on the parking field at Moody Coliseum.

+b.
 Other students who live on the Campus or in University property will be issued registration decals which authorize them to park in designated areas near their living quarters.
-Between the hours of 7 a.m. and 5 p.m. on class days, they may park in no other Campus parking areas, except that all upperclass students may use the two-bour parking area at the Student Center at any time. - d.
-Students who commute to the Campus will be issued registration decals which authorize them to park in certain designated areas, and are not permitted to park in areas assigned to resident students. - Curbs and pavements are marked to indicate the parking restrictions in effect between 7 a.m. and Γ p.m. - a.
-A letter or number is painted in white on the pavement or curb, indicating the type of decal a vehicle must display in order to park in a given space. - b.
-"Visitor" parking spaces are indicated by a painted designation, or by a sign at the parking lot entrance. - Spaces restricted to "Disabled Persons" are indicated by a painted designation. - d.
-"Reserved" parking spaces are indicated by an "R" or title painted on the curb or pavement, or by a posted sign. - e.
-No motor vehicle may be parked within three feet of any tree, shrub, or flower bed, to avoid damage from fuel or oil.
+Between the hours of 7 a.m. and 5 p.m. on class days, they may park in no other Campus parking areas, except that all upperclass students may use the two-hour parking area at the Student Center at any time.

+c.
+Students who commute to the Campus will be issued registration decals which authorize them to park in certain designated areas, and are not permitted to park in areas assigned to resident students, 3.
+Curbs and pavements are marked to indicate the parking restrictions in effect between 7 a.m. and 5 p.m.

+a.
+A letter or number is painted in white on the pavement or curb, indicating the type of decal a vehicle must display in order to park in a given space.

+b.
+"Visitor" parking spaces are indicated by a painted designation, or by a sign at the parking lot entrance.

+c.
+Spaces restricted to "Disabled Persons" are indicated by a painted designation.

+d.
+"Reserved" parking spaces are indicated by an "R" or title painted on the curb or pavement, or by a posted sign.

+4. In the event of conflict between traffic signs or markings and painted regulation, the signs or markings shall be followed.

+5. The responsibility for finding legal parking spaces rests with the motor vehicle operator.
+Lack of space is not considered a valid excuse for violation of the rules and regulations.

+6. The person registering a vehicle is responsible for all citations issued against it.

-- The speed limit on Campus is 15 mph at all times.
+7. The speed limit on the Campus is 20 mph at all times.
 On all parking lots, the speed limit is 5 mph.
-The only exceptions to these limits are designated by posted signs. - 4.
-Traffic citations for the following major violations will result in a ten dollar (\$10.00) penalty fee:
+The only exception to these limits is designated by posted signs.
+Speed limits are enforced by the use of radar.

+8. Traffic citations for the following major violations will result in a ten dollar (\$10.00) penalty fee: